Iran briefly seizes 2 US sea drones in Red Sea amid tensions

-DUBAI, United Arab Emirates (AP) — Iran said Friday its navy seized two American sea drones in the Red Sea before letting them go, the latest maritime incident involving the U.S. Navy's new drone fleet in the Mideast.
+DUBAI, United Arab Emirates (AP) — Iran's navy seized two American sea drones in the Red Sea before letting them go Friday, officials said, in the latest maritime incident involving the U.S. Navy's new drone fleet in the Mideast.

-Cmdr.
-Timothy Hawkins, a spokesman for the Navy’s Mideast-based 5th Fleet, acknowledged the incident on Friday to The Associated Press but declined to immediately elaborate.

-Iranian state television aired footage it said came from the deck of the Iranian navy’s Jamaran destroyer, where lifejacket-wearing sailors examined what appeared to be two Saildrone Explorers.
+Iranian state television aired footage it said came from the deck of the Iranian navy’s Jamaran destroyer, where lifejacket-wearing sailors examined two Saildrone Explorers.
 They tossed one overboard as another warship could be seen in the distance.

 State TV said the Iranian navy found “several unmanned spying vessels abandoned in the international maritime routes” on Thursday.